Python-Markdown/markdown/docs/reference.md

     If an extension name is provided as a string, the extension must be importable as a python module on your PYTHONPATH.
 Python's dot notation is supported.
 Therefore, to import the 'extra' extension, one could do `extensions=['markdown.extensions.extra']`

     Additionally, a Class may be specified in the name.
 The class must be at the end of the name and be separated by a colon from the module.

     Therefore, if you were to import the class like this:

+        :::python
         from path.to.module import SomeExtensionClass

     Then the named extension would comprise this string:

+        :::python
         "path.to.module:SomeExtensionClass"

     !!! note
         You should only need to specify the class name if more than one extension is defined  within the same module.
 The extensions that come with Python-Markdown do *not* need to have the class name specified.
 However, doing so will not effect the behavior of the parser.

     When loading an extension by name (as a string), you may pass in configuration settings to the extension using the